Skip to content

 Strongest Point

 FCA AEMI authorisation plus Visa and Mastercard Principal Member status.
 That combination means emerchantpay is a directly regulated EMI counterparty in the UK and an in-house card acquirer rather than a gateway reselling another bank's BIN.
-For a mid-market gaming operator that's a real structural advantage — interchange routing, chargeback liability and rate negotiation all sit on direct relationships, not on a reseller chain.
+For a mid-market gaming operator that is a real structural advantage, since interchange routing, chargeback liability and rate negotiation all sit on direct relationships rather than on a reseller chain.
 Few PSPs of this size class have both.

 Key Limitation

 Capability breadth and developer experience trail the leaders.
-80+ methods vs Nuvei's 720+.
+80+ methods against Nuvei's 720+.
 No pre-built iGaming platform connectors.
 No native iOS/Android SDK.
-Public client list is thin compared to Nuvei (DraftKings, FanDuel) or Paysafe (888, PokerStars).
-The May 2023 auditor resignation over governance concerns is a real-world data point that didn't apply when Pinnacle chose them in 2024 but still belongs on the due-diligence list.
+The public client list is thin compared to Nuvei (DraftKings, FanDuel) or Paysafe (888, PokerStars).
+The May 2023 auditor resignation over governance concerns is a real-world data point: Pinnacle's Ontario partnership predates it (October 2022 launch) and was publicly extended in 2024, but it still belongs on the due-diligence list.

 Recommendation

-Choose emerchantpay if you're a UK or EU mid-market gaming operator processing $100k-$1M/month and you value FCA regulatory standing and direct card acquiring over the broadest method coverage.
-Avoid emerchantpay if you're a mobile-app-first operator needing a native SDK, a crypto-first business, or a procurement team that requires published rate cards.
+Choose emerchantpay if you are a UK or EU mid-market gaming operator processing $100k-$1M/month and you value FCA regulatory standing and direct card acquiring over the broadest method coverage.
+Avoid emerchantpay if you are a mobile-app-first operator needing a native SDK, a crypto-first business, or a procurement team that requires published rate cards.
 For US state-regulated gambling, Nuvei is the correct choice.
 For LATAM-only operators, AstroPay or PayRetailers go deeper.
 May 2026.

 Pros

 • Visa and Mastercard Principal Member with in-house acquiring.
-Card transactions are processed directly by emerchantpay's acquiring license, not routed to a third-party bank.
+Card transactions are processed directly by emerchantpay's acquiring license rather than routed to a third-party bank.
 That removes a layer of fees and gives the merchant direct negotiation on interchange markup.
-Few mid-market PSPs have this structural advantage — most are gateways with reseller acquiring relationships.
+Few mid-market PSPs have this structural advantage, since most are gateways with reseller acquiring relationships.

 • Founder-CEO since 2002.
 Jonas Reynisson founded emerchantpay and remains CEO and Chairman, majority owner.
 Long-term founder continuity is unusual in payments and correlates with consistent product direction.
 For an industry where many PSPs have been through three CEO changes since 2020, that stability is a real factor.

 • Faster settlement than enterprise leaders.
-T+1 to T+3 is competitive — faster than Nuvei (T+2-T+7) and Worldpay (T+2-T+7), in line with Solidgate and Checkout.com.
+T+1 to T+3 is competitive, faster than Nuvei (T+2-T+7) and Worldpay (T+2-T+7), in line with Checkout.com.
 On $1M/month volume, the difference between T+3 and T+7 settlement is roughly $130k floating that you can deploy elsewhere.

-• Trustpilot rating of 4.2/5 from 136 reviews.
+• A Trustpilot rating of 4.2/5 from 136 reviews.
 Among the highest in the PSP segment, with positive themes around speed, reliability and dedicated account management.
 Worldpay (4.3/5) and AstroPay (4.3/5) are roughly comparable; Nuvei (3.8/5) and Paysafe (1.2/5) trail significantly.
-Sample size is modest but the signal is consistent.
+The sample size is modest but the signal is consistent.

 Cons

 • No pre-built iGaming platform connectors.
-SoftSwiss, EveryMatrix, Slotegrator, Bragg, BetConstruct, Altenar — none have a published emerchantpay connector.
+SoftSwiss, EveryMatrix, Slotegrator, Bragg, BetConstruct, Altenar: none have a published emerchantpay connector.
 Operators integrate either through the platform's generic custom-PSP route or by building against the Genesis API directly.
 Nuvei has six pre-built connectors, Paysafe has four.
-For operators where time-to-launch matters, that's weeks of extra integration work.
+For operators where time-to-launch matters, that is weeks of extra integration work.

 • No native iOS or Android SDK.
 Mobile-app integrations rely on embedding the Web Payment Form in a WebView or calling the Genesis REST API server-side.
 Both approaches work, but the developer experience trails Nuvei (iOS, Android, React Native SDKs), Stripe and Adyen by a clear generation.
 For mobile-app-first operators this becomes friction at scale.

-• May 2023 external auditor resignation over governance concerns, publicly reported. emerchantpay did not provide a detailed public response.
-It hasn't blocked the company winning regulated business since (Pinnacle Ontario in 2024) but it remains a documented item for due-diligence teams.
+• May 2023 external auditor resignation (Grant Thornton) over governance concerns, publicly reported. emerchantpay did not provide a detailed public response.
+The Pinnacle Ontario partnership launched in October 2022 and was publicly extended in 2024, so the company has kept winning and retaining regulated business since, but the audit episode remains a documented item for due-diligence teams.
 Operators should ask about it during commercial onboarding.

 • Pricing is opaque.
 No published rate card.
 Every deal is custom IC++ or blended.
-Procurement teams without parallel quotes from Solidgate or Nuvei can overpay on initial contracts.
-Solidgate publishes 0.3-0.8% + acquiring as a benchmark — having that anchor in the room changes the negotiation.
+Procurement teams without parallel quotes from Nuvei can overpay on initial contracts, so pulling a Nuvei quote and asking emerchantpay for method-specific numbers gives you an anchor in the room that changes the negotiation.

 Ready to evaluate emerchantpay for your business?